 The simplest way I’ve seen this done is software companies simply sending out a tweet that says something like: “@Mention a friend in the replies below to be entered into our contest for the New Software. #companycontest.”
 This is how new fans can find a company easily.
 Their followers do the work for them!

-How to Use Your Competitors on Twitter
+How to use your competitors on Twitter

-Follow your competition: Not only will you and your competitors share followers, you’ll also share interests and passions.
+Follow your competition: Not only will you and your competitors share followers, but you’ll also share interests and passions.
 With all of your similarities, why wouldn’t you follow the competition and see what they’re up to?

 Pretty silly, right?
 The followers of both accounts loved it and joined in, and this kept both brands on the minds of consumers.

 If you’re not up for fun, you still can see what competitors are doing, jump on trends that emerge, and join in on sedate conversations.
 Another practical consideration I’ve seen is software developers launching beta tests on their Twitter accounts that are never mentioned anywhere else.
 You can get that information!

 The “Dates” field in Advanced Search is your secret weapon